lucasgautheron/ChildRecordsR/README.md

 ## Getting started

 1. Make sure you have installed [ChildRecordsData](https://github.com/LAAC-LSCP/ChildRecordsData#installation)
-1. Make sure you have some data within that format -- more info in the [ChildRecordsData doc](https://github.com/LAAC-LSCP/ChildRecordsData#data-formatting-and-structure) may need annex
+1. Make sure you have some data within the ChildRecordsData format.
+More information about this format can be found in the [ChildRecordsData docs](https://github.com/LAAC-LSCP/ChildRecordsData#data-formatting-and-structure)
-1. If you are in the team, you can import a dataset https://github.com/LAAC-LSCP/ChildRecordsData/blob/f314c7a536ba48422bf42ce0161ef1a2c55106e2/docs/templates/PROJECTS.md#installing-a-dataset
+1. If you are in the LAAC team, you can import a dataset that has already been formatted.
+See Appendix for details.
 - get annotation

 If you want to test the firsts functions please use the testbench.R fil, do not change this file.
 Use playground.R to test what you want.